ErenCode/Statistic-Machine-Learning/README.md

 # Statistic-Machine-Learning
-This repository is about implementation of some machine learning implementation by using python
+This branch is about implementation of different MAB learners